Regenleif's Guide to Druiding

-This brings us to training.
+That brings us to training.

 The most efficient way to level is through questing: there are a series of story quests and repeatable quests that will carry you through to level 140, with varied mob-killing in between.
 Take advantage of this!

-NOTE: If you see an NPC with a grey ! above their head, it means you are close (with 5 levels I think) to the level requirement of their quest.
+*Side Note: If you see an NPC with a grey ! above their head, it means you are close (with 5 levels I think) to the level requirement of their quest.*